ABridoux/lux/README.md

 ## How to use it

 [Command-line](https://github.com/ABridoux/lux/wiki/Usage:-command-line)

 [Swift package](https://github.com/ABridoux/lux/wiki/Usage:-Swift-package)

 ## Special thanks

 Thanks to all the contributors of Lux, especially to [Damien Rivet](https://github.com/Ethenyl) who makes code reviews when he has the time.
-Also, many thanks to the team behind [swift-argument-parser](https://github.com/apple/swift-argument-parser) who keep doing an incredible work.
+Also, many thanks to the team behind [swift-argument-parser](https://github.com/apple/swift-argument-parser) who keeps doing an incredible work.

 ## Miscellaneous